hack101/lesson1/README.md

 ### Introduction

-Hi everybody, welcome to the first tutorial in our series on the fundamentals of making a website.
+Hello everybody, welcome to the first tutorial in our series on the fundamentals of making a website.
 Over the course of these 5 lessons, we will cover the basics of how websites work, what you need to know to get started, and setting up a good workflow for developing a website of your own.

 We assume that you're not completely new to programming - you should at least have the background that an introduction to programming course like COMP 202 would give you.
 Some familiarity with your computer's developing environment is a plus - we will be working with the command line from the beginning.
 I will also be teaching from a unix environment, so if you are using Windows, you may find it harder to follow along with your own computer.
 However, the concepts will largely remain the same.